Skip to main content

 It was humid and rainy Wednesday morning, Armstrong said as she was describing the weather where she is.

-Hurricane Milton is a Category 4 storm forecast to bring extreme flooding, high winds and heavy rain to the central west coast of Florida Wednesday.
+Hurricane Milton is a Category 4 storm forecast and will bring extreme flooding, high winds and heavy rain to the central west coast of Florida Wednesday.

 It is described by some climatologists as the most powerful hurricanes to hit Tampa Bay in a hundred years, describing it as "dangerous, scary and life-threatening," according to Environment Canada's senior climatologist, David Phillips.